-If your young child has a life-threatening peanut allergy, ongoing research suggests that they may be able to grow up and do the unthinkable: Eat and enjoy a peanut butter and jelly sandwich.
+If your child has a life-threatening peanut allergy, ongoing research suggests they may be able to grow up and do the unthinkable: Eat and enjoy a peanut butter and jelly sandwich.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Currently, more than 1 million children in the United States live with a peanut allergy and the knowledge that one bite of the food could be deadly.
-“For us to be able to help someone move past that — it’s the most rewarding part of our careers,” says Dr. Hong.
+Currently, it’s estimated that nearly 1.5 million children in the United States live with a peanut allergy.
+They wake up every day with the knowledge that one bite of the oh-so-prevalent food could be deadly.

 A food allergy is a condition where your body’s immune system identifies a food (such as peanuts) as harmful.
 Your immune system launches into attack mode and releases antibodies to combat the threat.